intel/appframework/plugins/README.md

 scroller.scrollTo({x:-100,y:-200});
 ```

-If you want to make persistant scrollbars, override the opacity style for the class
+If you want to make persistent scrollbars, override the opacity style for the class

 ``` css
 .scrollBarV { opacity:.8 !important}